How Much Does Homeowners Insurance Cost in New York?

 How Much Is Homeowners Insurance In New York Going to Cost You?

-At least homeowners insurance in New York is slightly cheaper in comparison to the nationwide average.
+At least New York homeowners insurance is slightly cheaper than the nationwide average.
 The cost in New York is $1,190 based on the median home value in New York City.

-However, in New York, your insurance may end up costing you a lot more than what other cities around the nation pay.
-We’ll give you the lowdown on homeowners insurance, including what it covers and what it doesn’t, how to get the best quote on a policy, and the different riders you may want to add to your insurance.
+However, in New York, your insurance may cost you a lot more than other cities nationwide pay.
+We’ll give you the lowdown on homeowners insurance, including what it covers and doesn’t, how to get the best quote on a policy, and the different riders you may want to add to your insurance.

 The Cost of Home Insurance Can Vary Significantly